 A Node.js app in App Engine is configured using an

-file, that contains CPU, memory, network and disk resources, scaling, and other
+file, that contains the runtime, handlers, scaling, and other general settings

-Specify all the runtime configuration for your Node.js app, including
+You can specify the runtime configuration for your Node.js app,

 app.yamlfile.
 This file acts as a deployment descriptor of a specific service version.
 You must first create the